Acquiring Common Sense Spatial Knowledge through Implicit Spatial Templates: Experimental setup

 \paragraph{(C) Above/below classification.} With the semantic distinction between vertical and horizontal axes in mind (Sect.~\ref{data_pre-processing}), we consider the problem of classifying above/below relative locations.
 If the model predicts that the Object center is above/below the Subject center and this actually occurs in the image we count it as correct.
 That is, $sign(\widehat{O^{c}_{y}} - S^{c}_{y})$ and $sign(O^{c}_{y} - S^{c}_{y})$ must match.
 We report \textbf{macro-averaged F1 (F1$_y$)} and \textbf{macro-averaged accuracy (acc$_y$)}.

-\paragraph{(D) Pixel (macro) accuracy.} The IoU on pixels is equivalent to binary pixel accuracy.
-However, this is not a good measure here, where class 1 (Object box) comprises, on average, only 5\% of the pixels.
+\paragraph{(D) Pixel macro accuracy (px-acc).} Accuracy or correct classification rate per pixel may not be a good measure here, where class 1 (Object box) comprises, on average, only 5\% of the pixels.
 Thus, a constant prediction of zeros everywhere would obtain 95\% accuracy.
-Hence, we consider \textbf{macro-averaged pixel accuracy}, a.k.a. \textbf{mean IoU (mIoU)} \cite{long2015fully} and report the best mIoU across the full range of decision thresholds.
+Hence, we consider \textbf{macro-averaged pixel accuracy (px-acc)}, namely the average of recall of class 0 and recall of class 1.
+We report the best px-acc across the full range of decision thresholds on the predicted pixel-wise confidence scores.